programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/email/_index.en.md

 ## Configuration example

-The examples below assume that the relay has the address 172.18.0.1, and that this mail server will relay mails coming from the easydb host if the easydb host is easy.example.com and if the emails have the sender address noreply@example.com.
+The examples below assume that the relay has the address 1.2.3.4, and that this mail server will relay mails coming from the easydb host if the easydb host is easydb-system.example.com and if the emails have the sender address noreply@example.com.

-Furthermore, the example assume that the base path choosen during the [installation](/en/sysadmin2/installation) is /srv/easydb and that you email address is you@example.com.
-Please adjust these to your situation.

-- Add into /srv/easydb/config/ *(but without creating e.g. a second easydb-server line)*:
+Assuming that the base path choosen during the [installation](/en/sysadmin2/installation) is `/srv/easydb`, add into ...  *(but without creating e.g. a second `server` line)*:

-`easydb-server.yml`:
+`/srv/easydb/config/easydb-server.yml`:

 ```yaml
 server: